RPFey/learngit/Machine Learning/papers.md

 problems caused by the two branch.
 The gradient of classification and regression varies, **so the weight for this two loss must balance the inherent difference of their gradient**.

 paper [24] is used to explain the attention of the network, where does the drone focus on? <font color='#ff0000'> the author finds the drone relies on line-like features. (this may not suit our application)</font>

+## Real-time 3D Reconstruction on Construction site using Visual SLAM and UAV

+### Intro

+photogrammetry has advantages like texture rich, low-cost and light weighted.
+Although the noise floor of image based 3D model is nearly three times higher that Lidar, the density points is much larger, which shows a better representation.

+General framework for visual slam: Visual simultaneous localization and mapping: a survey ; "Appearance-based loop closure detection for online large-scale and long-term operation" & "Online global loop closure detection for large-scale multi-session graph-based slam"